NET WORTH: Unknown

 FUNDING AREAS: Education, Arts & Culture, Youth, Health, Jewish Causes

-JEWISH CAUSES: Volpert and Teri have recently funded UJA Federation of New York, Park Avenue Synagogue, and Birthright Israel Foundation, among others.
+JEWISH CAUSES: The Volperts have supported Jewish causes including the UJA Federation of New York, the Park Avenue Synagogue, and Birthright Israel.

 The Barry and Teri Volpert Foundation does not provide a clear avenue of contact, but below is an address: